Get

 When your dog lunges at other dogs, they’re pursuing a reward of playtime with the other dog or are being reinforced by making them retreat.
 Training a simple command in the home like “sit” is relatively easy, as your dog has the option of either a treat or nothing.

-Since you’re competing with another potential reward to get your dog to stop lunging, you have to make yours more attractive.
+Since you’re competing with another potential reward to get your dog to stop lunging, you must make yours more attractive.
 You can give them an extra-valuable reward, like a high-quality moist and meaty treat or piece of cheese, to keep them motivated.
-The secret is to learn what is a “high-quality” treat in your dog’s terms and then to keep those super-special reinforcements exclusively for remaining calm in the presence of other dogs.
+The secret is to learn what a “high-quality” treat is in your dog’s terms and then to keep those super-special reinforcements exclusively for remaining calm in the presence of other dogs.
 This will send a clear message to them.

 vizsla dog obedience training